Drill regulations for quick-firing field artillery

 in column (колона), with the pieces at a distance of 3 paces in column or in double column, according with the conditions of the road and the war-demands; the battery reserve with the ammunition wagons always in column, at a distance of 20 paces from the last wagon of the fighting unit; the transport train, if not detached, at a distance of 20 paces from the last cart of the reserve.
 A battery moving in column had a length of 402 paces and a front of 3 paces, in double column a length of 292 paces and a front of 7 paces;

 in open formation (разгънат строй) with the pieces in column or paired at fixed interval; the ammunition wagons of the 1st Echelon at 3 paces behind the first and the fourth gun; the battery reserve with the ammunition wagons in open formation, at a distance of 20 paces from the fighting unit; the hors rang and reserve troops with reserve horses following at a distance of 10 paces from the last cart; the transport train, if not detached, at a distance of 10 paces from the reserve.
-The interval between the gun could be : great – 40 paces, middle – 20 paces, small – 10 paces, arbitrary – the number of paces ordered by the battery commander.
-At trot, the hors rang and reserve troops were carried by the ammunition wagons or formed an independent detachment and were left behind.
-The fighting unit of a battery in open formation moving in column had a length of 70 paces, in double column of 50 paces, the front was 120, 60 or 30 paces, depending on the interval chosen.
+The interval between the gun could be : great – 40 paces, middle – 20 paces, small – 10 paces, arbitrary – the number of paces is ordered by the battery commander.
+At trot, the hors rang and reserve troops are carried by the ammunition wagons or formed an independent detachment and are left behind.
+The fighting unit of a battery in open formation moving in column has a length of 70 paces, in double column of 50 paces, the front was 120, 60 or 30 paces, depending on the interval chosen.

 Field _Firing line